o1-labs/rfcs/0008-zkvk-keccak-round.md

 </center>

-The following represents the description of the Keccak algorithm tailored to our usecase configuration presented above.
+The following represents the description of the Keccak algorithm tailored to our use case configuration presented above.

 1. **Input:** message
 2. **Requirement:** message is a byte string in big endian